Centers for Disease Control and Prevention, CDPHE, and local public health officials are currently monitoring cases of monkeypox in Colorado.

 Recent cases in the United States have been infected through person-to-person contact.
 Brief interactions without physical contact are unlikely to result in getting the virus.

 Monkeypox has recently been spreading in parts of the United States, Canada, Europe, and Australia.
 It is endemic in central and west Africa.
-Recent data suggest people who have recently traveled to a country where monkeypox has been reported or men who have sex with other men are at heightened risk.
+Anyone can get monkeypox.
+The virus does not discriminate against any group.
+In context of the current outbreak, men who have sex with men may be at higher risk for contracting monkeypox, based on recent data.
+Transgender people and gender-diverse people may also be at higher risk.

 The type of monkeypox spreading in the United States is rarely deadly and has a fatality rate of less than 1%.
 In fact, in most cases, monkeypox will resolve on its own.
 Symptoms of monkeypox may begin with flu-like symptoms that can include fever, headache, muscle aches, swollen lymph nodes, and exhaustion.
 Typically, a rash or skin bumps develop within one to three days after the onset of fever, often beginning on the face then spreading to other parts of the body.